formabble/releases/docs/details/shards/Physics/SliderConstraint.md

 The `MaxFrictionForce` parameter defines the amount of force required to move the slider.
 In other words, how "stiff" the slider is.

-The `MotorSettings` parameter defines the minimum and maximum amount of force that is applied to the slider as it slides along the axis.
-In other words, it defines how fast or slow the slider can slide.
-This parameter will overwrite the `MaxFrictionForce` parameter.
+The `MotorSettings` parameter defines the minimum and maximum amount of force that is applied to the slider through the motor.

 The `MotorSettings` parameter accepts a table with the following parameters:
  - `minForceLimit`: The minimum amount of force that is applied on the slider.
 The slider will never move slower than what is defined here.